jlopez9399/retail_sales_analysis_python/README.md

 The project includes key visualizations such as:

-* Bubble chart (stockout rate vs. lost revenue)
+- Bubble chart (average price vs. stockout rate, sized by lost revenue)
-* Comparative analysis of product performance

 *(See images in the /images folder)*